ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 registration process.

-The information here is meant to be a concise guide for those wishing to implement services using UUIDs as URNs {{RFC8141}}.
-Nothing in this document should be construed to override the DCE standards that defined UUIDs.
+The information here is meant to be a concise guide for those wishing to implement services using UUIDs, as URNs {{RFC8141}} or otherwise.

 There is an ITU-T Recommendation and an ISO/IEC Standard {{X667}} that are derived from {{RFC4122}}.
 Both sets of